Coveros-GitHub-Sandbox/selenified/README.md

 to get started with your first test.

 #### <a name="ant-qs-setup"></a>Ant
-If you instead prefer Ant, the easiest way to get a project going is using it in conjunction with Ivy to manage your dependencies.
+If you instead prefer Ant, the easiest way to get a project going is using it in conjunction with Ivy and TestNG to manage your dependencies.
 Once you’ve done this, you can import the Ant project into your preferred IDE.

 First, create a folder to contain your Selenified project files.
 Then, to use Ant, you need a `build.xml` file.